Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 ---

-## 2. Framework-User Interaction Model

-This section describes how an end-user interacts with the framework once it is packaged as a MATLAB toolbox.

-### 2.1.
-Toolbox Packaging and API

-The framework will be distributed as a single, installable MATLAB toolbox file (`.mltbx`).
-This creates a read-only installation, ensuring a clean separation between the framework's internal code and the user's experiment code.

-The public API will be exposed through a MATLAB package (e.g., `+pipeline`).
-The primary user-facing entry point will be a single function:

-* `pipeline.run(config_object)`: Executes the entire pipeline as defined by the user-provided configuration object.

-### 2.2.
-User-Provided Code and Hashing

-The user provides their scientific logic as standard `.m` files.
-The framework is designed to find and hash these files without direct access.

-* **Function Handles:** The user's configuration file references these scientific functions using **function handles** (`@`).
-* **Path Discovery:** The framework's hashing mechanism will use `func2str()` to get the function name from the handle, and then `which()` to find the absolute file path.
-This allows it to read the file's content for hashing.
-* **Prerequisite:** This requires that the user's function files be on the MATLAB path or in the current directory at runtime, which is standard MATLAB behavior.

-### 2.3.
-Externalized Storage

-All persistent data is stored externally in the user's workspace, never inside the toolbox installation folder.

-* The path to the storage backend (e.g., the `.h5` file) is a **required field** in the user's configuration object (e.g., `config.storage.filepath`).
-* The framework's **Storage Manager** component reads this path from the configuration and uses it exclusively for all read/write operations.

-### 2.4.
-Integration with Version Control (Git)

-The framework is designed to work seamlessly with external version control systems like Git without requiring any direct integration.
-This "version awareness" is an emergent property of the Provenance Hashing mechanism.

-The **Code Hash** component of the Provenance Hash acts as the implicit version identifier for any computation.
-Because the hash is derived from the raw content of the `.m` file, any change to the code—no matter how small—results in a new hash.

-This enables a robust workflow for researchers using Git: when a user switches branches, the framework automatically detects the code state on disk and uses the correct cached data for that exact version of the code.

----

 ## 3. System Architecture

 The framework consists of several key internal components that work together.

 ### 3.1.
-The Pipeline Executor (Stateful Task-Based Scheduler)
+The Orchestrator (Stateful Task-Based Scheduler)

-The Executor is a stateful, task-based scheduler.
-Its workflow is as follows:
+The **Orchestrator** is the central coordinating component of the framework.
+It operates as a stateful, task-based scheduler, and its workflow is as follows:

 1. **Initialization:** Loads the configuration object, validates its structure, and generates the list of parameter runs.
 2. **Graph Analysis:** Constructs a dependency graph from `config.stages` and performs a topological sort to create a valid execution plan and detect cycles.
 3. **Task Scheduling:** Operates as a state machine, managing a registry of all jobs and their statuses (`WAITING`, `READY`, `RUNNING`, `COMPLETE`, `FAILED`, `CANCELLED`).
-It continuously submits `READY` jobs to a parallel worker pool.
+It continuously submits `READY` jobs to the **Executor** component (which implements the `IExecutor` interface) for asynchronous execution.
-4. **State Update and Error Handling:** When a worker completes a job, the Executor updates the state of all dependent jobs.
+4. **State Update and Error Handling:** When a job completes, the **Orchestrator** updates the state of all dependent jobs.
 If a job fails:
     * It is marked as `FAILED`.
 The error is logged.
-    * If `config.error_mode` is `'fail_fast'`, the Executor terminates the entire pipeline.
+    * If `config.error_mode` is `'fail_fast'`, the **Orchestrator** terminates the entire pipeline.
-    * If `config.error_mode` is `'resilient'`, the Executor traverses the graph downstream from the failed job, marks all its dependents as `CANCELLED`, and continues executing other independent branches.
+    * If `config.error_mode` is `'resilient'`, the **Orchestrator** traverses the graph downstream from the failed job, marks all its dependents as `CANCELLED`, and continues executing other independent branches.
-5. **Reporting:** At the end of the run, the Executor provides a summary report of all job statuses.
+5. **Reporting:** At the end of the run, the **Orchestrator** provides a summary report of all job statuses.

 #### 3.1.1.
 Configuration Validation Routine

-The Executor's "Fail-Fast" validation is performed in three phases:
+Before any pipeline execution begins, the user's configuration undergoes a rigorous, multi-phase validation process.
+This is performed by dedicated validator components before the `Orchestrator` is created, ensuring the system fails fast on any invalid input.
+The validation is performed in three phases:

-1. **Schema and Structural Validation:** Checks the basic "grammar" of the configuration (e.g., required fields, data types, unique names).
+1. **Schema and Structural Validation:** This phase checks the basic "grammar" of the configuration file.
+    * Verifying all required fields are present.
+    * Checking that all values have the correct data type (e.g., stage names are strings, dependencies are in a struct).
+    * Ensuring stage names are unique.
+    * Confirming that function handles for stages point to existing, non-anonymous `.m` files.

-2. **Graph and Logical Validation:** Checks the "meaning" and integrity of the workflow, including:
+2. **Graph Construction and Logical Validation:** This phase checks the "meaning" and integrity of the defined workflow.
+    * The `DependencyGraph` object is constructed from the stage definitions.
-    * Verifying the dependency graph is a valid DAG via topological sort.
+    * The graph's structure is verified to be a valid **Directed Acyclic Graph (DAG)** by attempting a topological sort.
-    * Ensuring all dependency recipes and parameter links are valid (e.g., a `.where('rank', ...)` clause refers to an existing parameter).
+    * It ensures all dependency recipes refer to stages that exist in the graph.
-    * Confirming the parameter sweep will result in at least one run.
+    * It confirms that the parameter sweep configuration will result in at least one run.

-3. **Environment Validation:** Checks for external prerequisites, such as:
+3. **Environment Validation:** This final phase checks for external prerequisites required for the run.
     * The existence and licensing of required toolboxes (e.g., Parallel Computing Toolbox).
-    * Write permissions for the specified storage path.
+    * Write permissions for the specified storage path and log file path.

 ### 3.2.
 The Configuration